Our vital systems and infrastructures are under threat from emerging risks that have the potential to cause claims of a substantial magnitude.

 It is therefore important to detect such risks at an early stage and to systematically identify them, determine their relevance and assess the risk that they pose.
 As the frequency and severity of these risks in several cases are completely unknown, the traditional risk identification and monitoring processes will not work.
 Specific strategies and approaches must be implemented to cope with them properly, as there are typically no historical data for risk managers and underwriters to rely on.

-The general concern about risks is described in a paper about "Emerging Risks in the 21st Century" published by the OECD already in 2003:
+The general concern about risks is described in a paper on "Emerging Risks in the 21st Century" published by the OECD back in 2003:

 "New and terrifying events are happening as we take out first steps into the 21st century.
 The world's population has always been faced with "risk" – but the difference today is that risks can now reach magnitudes of harm that hadn't been imagined in modern times.
 They have the potential for inflicting devastating damages on the vital systems and infrastructures on which our society depends.
 The menace to all that people value – the environment, property, health, life itself – has never been greater."

-In order to increase the awareness for such emerging risks in the (re)insurance industry, Hannover Re publishes risk briefings with reference to current topics on a regular basis.
+In order to increase the awareness of such emerging risks in the (re)insurance industry, Hannover Re publishes risk briefings with reference to current topics on a regular basis.